Cybersecurity for Small Businesses

 Cybercriminals use a consistent and well-documented playbook against small businesses.
 Understanding which threats pose the greatest risk is the first step toward building an effective defense.

-Ransomware Critical Attackers encrypt your files and demand payment for the decryption key.
+Ransomware Attackers encrypt your files and demand payment for the decryption key.
 Untested backups make recovery nearly impossible without paying.
 Complete operational shutdown, permanent data loss, potential business closure

-Phishing and Business Email Compromise (BEC) Critical Fraudulent emails impersonate vendors, executives, or colleagues to install malware or redirect financial transactions to attacker-controlled accounts.
+Phishing and Business Email Compromise (BEC) Fraudulent emails impersonate vendors, executives, or colleagues to install malware or redirect financial transactions to attacker-controlled accounts.
 Wire fraud, credential theft, ransomware delivery, and significant financial loss

-Credential Theft and Account Takeover Critical Stolen usernames and passwords, often sourced from dark web breach databases, are used to silently access business systems without triggering alerts.
+Credential Theft and Account Takeover Stolen usernames and passwords, often sourced from dark web breach databases, are used to silently access business systems without triggering alerts.
 Unauthorized access, data exfiltration, and lateral movement across connected systems

-Insider Threats High Disgruntled employees, accidental data sharing, or overly permissive access controls result in significant data exposure from within the organization.
+Insider Threats Disgruntled employees, accidental data sharing, or overly permissive access controls result in significant data exposure from within the organization.
 Data leakage, compliance violations, and intellectual property theft

-Unpatched Software Vulnerabilities High Known software flaws left unpatched become active attack vectors.
+Unpatched Software Vulnerabilities Known software flaws left unpatched become active attack vectors.
 Attackers continuously scan for systems running outdated software versions.
 System compromise, malware installation, and unauthorized network intrusion

-Social Engineering Medium Attackers manipulate employees through deception, urgency, or impersonation to gain direct access to systems or extract sensitive information.
+Social Engineering Attackers manipulate employees through deception, urgency, or impersonation to gain direct access to systems or extract sensitive information.
 Unauthorized access, fraudulent transactions, and sensitive data exposure

 Our Security Framework